 Segregation in Mobile’s Mardi Gras

-Mobile’s Mardi Gras celebrations continue to respect long-standing customs that date back to the days of segregation.
+Parts of Mobile’s Mardi Gras celebrations continue to have long-standing customs that date back to the days of segregation.

-The Mobile Area Mardi Gras Association has its roots in the Colored Carnival Association, which was founded in 1939.
+The Mobile Area Mardi Gras Association (formerly named the Colored Carnival Association) was founded in 1939.

 The Mobile Carnival Association, Mobile’s earliest Mardi Gras organization, dates back to the mid-1800s and was reformed in 1893.